 Ease of Use & Maintenance

-- Night Light: Can be helpful in low-light environments.
+* Night Light: Can be a helpful feature for nighttime visibility.

 Portable Humidifier for Tracheostomy Comparison